raspberryenvoie/piRa1n/README.md

 You're done 👏!
 Now connect the Raspberry Pi 4 to a power bank.
 After that, plug you iDevice to the Pi.
 Put the iDevice in [DFU mode](https://www.reddit.com/r/jailbreak/wiki/dfumode) and let piRa1n do the rest!
 Carry it anywhere!

+## How to update Checkra1n?
+If you're connected to the Internet and a new version of Checkra1n is released, your can update it by executing this command: